All posts

 Key Takeaways

-- Holding companies claiming IP ownership without formal transfer agreements, physical assets, or operational substance face increasing jurisdictional scrutiny.
+• Holding companies claiming IP ownership without formal transfer agreements, physical assets, or operational substance face increasing jurisdictional scrutiny — a pattern examined in the holding company that doesn't hold anything.